The Bridge

 The RB-47 Stratojet screaming just over the whitecaps of the lake, streaked cleanly through the 150-foot clearance underneath the Mackinack Bridge, then pulling her nose up allowing her to climb like a homesick angel.

-Unfortunately, not all crew members aboard were pleased with the Captains decision, namely a new navigator who at the time was not known to be the Generals son...a fact that would have some implications after the somewhat historical flight.
+Unfortunately, not all crew members aboard were pleased with the Captain's decision, namely a new navigator who at the time was not known to be the General's son...a fact that would have some implications after the somewhat historical flight.
 That flight was the last flight for Captain Lappo.

-Shortly after he pleaded guilty to violating the air force regulation that prohibited flying an aircraft less than 500 feet above the ground or water.
+Shortly after he pleaded guilty to violating the Air Force regulation that prohibited flying an aircraft less than 500 feet above the ground or water.
 Capt.
 Lappo was put on suspended pay for six months, as well as receiving a formal reprimand, Captain Lappo was forced to surrender his wings.

 Not all the accused are guilty…in some cases, a pilot has no intention to fly under a bridge, but circumstances force him into it.